-On February 14, 1779, Captain James Cook, the great English explorer and navigator, is murdered by natives of Hawaii during his third visit to the Pacific island group.
+On February 14, 1779, Captain James Cook, the great English explorer and navigator, is killed by Native Hawaiians during his third visit to the Pacific island group.

 Cook and his crew were welcomed by the Hawaiians, who were fascinated by the Europeans’ ships and their use of iron.
 Cook provisioned his ships by trading the metal, and his sailors traded iron nails for sex.
 The ships then made a brief stop at Ni’ihau and headed north to look for the western end of a northwest passage from the North Atlantic to the Pacific.
 Almost one year later, Cook’s two ships returned to the Hawaiian Islands and found a safe harbor in Hawaii’s Kealakekua Bay.

 It is suspected that the Hawaiians attached religious significance to the first stay of the Europeans on their islands.
 In Cook’s second visit, there was no question of this phenomenon.
 Kealakekua Bay was considered the sacred harbor of Lono, the fertility god of the Hawaiians, and at the time of Cook’s arrival the locals were engaged in a festival dedicated to Lono.
 Cook and his compatriots were welcomed as gods and for the next month exploited the Hawaiians’ good will.

 However, Cook's arrival brought with it infectious diseases that devastated the Native Hawaiian population.
 And, after one of the crewmen died, exposing the Europeans as mere mortals, relations became strained.
 On February 4, 1779, the British ships sailed from Kealakekua Bay, but rough seas damaged the foremast of the Resolution, and after only a week at sea the expedition was forced to return to Hawaii.